skysthelimit91/barterME/README.md

 ## MVP INCLUDES:

-Authentication - you can broswe items available whether or not you are signed in but can post only if you are signed in A user can post a pic of the item they wish to barter A user can see all other user's posted items on the 'items available' page
+Authentication - you can browse items available whether or not you are signed in but can post only if you are signed in A user can post a pic of the item they wish to barter A user can see all other user's posted items on the 'items available' page